 Anti-bribery and corruption

-Our due diligence is dependent on the level of risk that a particular third party presents, and may include verification visits, screening, interviews and obtaining reports from specialist providers.
-This year we have conducted a number of external audits on some of our highest-risk third parties.
-We also conduct extensive due diligence before entering into joint ventures, and are working with our existing joint ventures to enhance their own ethics and compliance programmes.
+In addition, we have continued to strengthen our anti-bribery due diligence approach.
+The level of due diligence activity carried out is dependent on the level of risk that a particular third party provides and may include in-person interviews and site visits, as well as external due diligence reports from specialist corporate intelligence providers.
+We also conduct extensive due diligence into potential joint ventures as well as supporting existing joint ventures in their ethics and compliance programmes.

-More information on our approach can be found in our anti-slavery and human trafficking statement, available at www.rolls-royce.com.
+More information on our approach can be found in our anti-slavery and human trafficking statement, available at http://www.rolls-royce.com.